 The Context menu allows you to run Transforms on the selected Entities on your graph.
-When you right-click on an Entity (or a group of Entities) a context menu is displayed.
-The context menu is grouped into three different layers, namely the Top level, the Set level and the Transform level which are each explained in the following sub-sections.
+When you right-click on an Entity (or a group of Entities) the Context menu is displayed.
+The Context menu is grouped into three different layers, namely the Top level, the Set level and the Transform level which are each explained in the following sub-sections.

 Top Level (Hub Items)

 The top level of the Context menu is where the different Transform Hub items that you have installed are listed.

 By default, the Maltego Desktop Client will only have the Maltego Standard Transform Hub items installed from the Transform Hub.
 If Maltego only has a single Transform Hub item installed the context menu will open in the set level as there is only one item to choose from in the top level.

 For this example, additional Transform Hub items have been installed.